astaba/ostep-homework/ch18-vm-paging/README.md

 Of course, you can change many of these parameters to make more interesting problems.
 Run the program with the -h flag to see what options there are:

 * The -s flag changes the random seed and thus generates different page table values as well as different virtual addresses to translate.
 * The -a flag changes the size of the address space.
 * The -p flag changes the size of physical memory.
 * The -P flag changes the size of a page.
 * The -n flag can be used to generate more addresses to translate (instead of the default 5).
 * The -u flag changes the fraction of mappings that are valid, from 0% (-u 0) up to 100% (-u 100).
 The default is 50, which means that roughly 1/2 of the pages in the virtual address space will be valid.
 * The -v flag prints out the VPN numbers to make your life easier.

+## Homework 18.1

+1. Before doing any translations, let’s use the simulator to study how linear page tables change size given different parameters.
+Compute the size of linear page tables as different parameters change.
+Some suggested inputs are below; by using the `-v` flag,you can see how many page-table entries are filled.
+First, to understand how linear page table size changes as the address space grows:

+    ```
+    ./paging-linear-translate.py -P 1k -a 1m -p 512m -v -n 0
+    ./paging-linear-translate.py -P 1k -a 2m -p 512m -v -n 0
+    ./paging-linear-translate.py -P 1k -a 4m -p 512m -v -n 0
+    ```

+    Then, to understand how linear page table size changes as page size grows:

+    ```
+    ./paging-linear-translate.py -P 1k -a 1m -p 512m -v -n 0
+    ./paging-linear-translate.py -P 2k -a 1m -p 512m -v -n 0
+    ./paging-linear-translate.py -P 4k -a 1m -p 512m -v -n 0
+    ```

+    Before running any of these, try to think about the expected trends.
+How should page-table size change as the address space grows?
+As the page size grows?
+Why shouldn’t we just use really big pages in general?

+### Answer

+- The page-table size grows as the address-space grows.
+- The page-table size decreases as the page size grows.
+- Using just big pages is ill-advised causing internal fragmentation in big chunks sparsely dirty on the physical memory causing wasteful usage the resource leading to saturation of the RAM.

+## Homework 18.2

+2. Now let’s do some translations.
+Start with some small examples, and change the number of pages that are allocated to the address space with the `-u` flag.
+For example:

+    ```
+    ./paging-linear-translate.py -P 1k -a 16k -p 32k -v -u 0
+    ./paging-linear-translate.py -P 1k -a 16k -p 32k -v -u 25
+    ./paging-linear-translate.py -P 1k -a 16k -p 32k -v -u 50
+    ./paging-linear-translate.py -P 1k -a 16k -p 32k -v -u 75
+    ./paging-linear-translate.py -P 1k -a 16k -p 32k -v -u 100
+    ```

+    What happens as you increase the percentage of pages that are allocated in each address space?

+### Answer

+As the number of allocated physical frames increases segmentation faults decrease.

+3. Now let’s try some different random seeds, and some different (and sometimes quite crazy) address-space parameters, for variety:

+    ```
+    ./paging-linear-translate.py -P 8  -a 32   -p 1024 -v -s 1
+    ./paging-linear-translate.py -P 8k -a 32k  -p 1m   -v -s 2
+    ./paging-linear-translate.py -P 1m -a 256m -p 512m -v -s 3
+    ```

+    Which of these parameter combinations are unrealistic?
+Why?

+In the second case VPN# will be 4 and the PFN# will be 128.
+Since default value of the -u (percentage of physical frames mapped) option is 50% the huge difference between both table sizes makes it highly unlikely that one VP be backed up by a PF.